The History of Ostrich in the US

 While the ostrich industry offers exciting opportunities, potential entrants should be cautious about the potential barriers they may face.
 Ostrich farming requires specialized knowledge, significant monetary investment, and access to suitable land and facilities.
 Breeding and raising ostriches demand expertise in avian management and veterinary care.
 Marketing and distribution channels must be established to reach a niche market.
 In addition, navigating regulatory requirements and compliance can pose challenges to new entrants as well.
 As one ostrich farmer put it, "This industry is not for the meek!"

 By exploring the history, current status, and barriers to entry in the United States ostrich industry, we aim to provide insights for those interested in becoming involved in this unique sector.
 We hope you enjoyed this journey as we uncover the dynamic landscape of ostrich farming in the United States.
-If you have anything to add feel free to contact us!
+Contact us to add your story!